 Schedule a business meeting with your partner(s) to get started on creating governing procedures for your farm or ranch business.
 In the meeting, assign a notetaker and use a timer.
 Give yourselves 5 minutes to answer each of the 17 questions below, noting down either a decision or identifying a barrier that’s keeping you from making a decision.

 This is an exhilarating exercise that might feel uncomfortable, but trust your instincts!
-Afterwards, return to your decisions and build on them, taking appropriate time to flesh out each governing procedure.
+Afterward, return to your decisions and build on them, taking the appropriate time to flesh out each governing procedure.
 We will address the barriers you encounter in Step 5.

 Remember Your Needs: If and when conversations get tense, reference your list of what each business partner needs from the decision making process, including yourself.
 This can help your group stay grounded and focused on the goal.